karmaniverous/entity-manager/.stan/system/stan.requirements.md

 - Intersection expresses the precise mutable contract (indexParamsMap and logger) while keeping a strong semantic tie to BaseQueryBuilder.
 - ITS flows from the builder into indexToken, maintaining helpful key narrowing at call sites.
-- Zero runtime changes — only typing is widened to be variance-friendly.
+- Zero runtime changes — only typing is widened to be variance‑friendly.

-Acceptance criteria

-- Updated helper signatures compile and remain backward-compatible.
-- Downstream adapters (e.g., entity-client-dynamodb) remove variance-bridging casts at helper call sites.
-- Existing unit/integration tests continue to pass; no behavior changes.

-Follow-up downstream (in entity-client-dynamodb)

-- Remove the variance casts around addFilterCondition/addRangeKeyCondition.
-- Keep QueryBuilder generics (CF, K) and per-index IndexParams unchanged.
-- Publish as a patch (typing-only) and note the improvement in release notes.
+Scope and callout

+- This section is guidance for downstream adapter implementations (e.g., @karmaniverous/entity-client-dynamodb).
+Entity Manager already exports the generic BaseQueryBuilder surface required by this approach; helper definitions and call sites reside in the adapter repos.